top of page

 Such a network validates individuals interested in seeking skills, higher education, or careers in the arts when it may be discouraged, too unfamiliar or too distant to pursue.
 This network also introduces “big city” creatives to cultures and populations of individuals they often do not work with which has a lasting impact on the industry and future opportunities.

 HISTORY OF CALIBRASKA ARTS INITIATIVE

-A few weeks later, Calibraska was sparked as well as a fire in Erica.
+A few weeks later, Calibraska was sparked and also a fire in Erica.
 She saw herself in her students and knew how important providing these educational opportunities are in making lasting impacts on their future.
 The following 4 years added on local partners of the program including the West Nebraska Arts Center, Scottsbluff High School, and Vistabeam Internet.
 It was just the second year when Erica began bringing fellow LA teaching artists to her hometown to teach with her.

 In 2017, through a fiscal sponsor, the program received a grant from the Johnny Carson Foundation to acquire and curate 5 animation/media arts backpacks with laptops, cameras, tripods, lights, hardware and software used in the creative and animation industries.
 These backpacks allowed the program to be entirely mobile and ready to host a class of 15 students around 5 animation downshooter stations complete with editing capabilities.
 The packs also made it possible for the program to easily offer classes in a variety of other media arts including photography, graphic design, image manipulation, filmmaking, and more.